ongoing/SaferpayBundle/README.md

 composer require ongoing/saferpay-bundle
 ```

-and activate the bundle in your kernel.
+Activate the bundle in your kernel.

-### Enable the Bundle

 ```php
 <?php